Hint

 |---|---|

-| value | 必选 SQL to execute. |
+| value | 必选 Stored procedure call statement. |

-| bindOut | 可选 Filters the output arguments to decide which ones will be received.
-If omitted, all arguments are captured. |
+| bindOut | 可选 Filter output arguments; only the specified argument names are received.
+If omitted, all output arguments are captured. |